-All Nova Scotians are encouraged to get the influenza vaccine, but especially people at high risk of complications; including, the elderly, children six months to 5 years, indigenous peoples, pregnant women, anyone with chronic medical conditions such as heart disease, asthma, and diabetes, and those who live with, or care for, individuals in the high-risk groups.
+All Nova Scotians are encouraged to get the influenza vaccine.
+Especially people at high risk of complications; including:

+- · adults 65 years of age and older,

+- · children six months to 5 years of age,

+- · pregnant women,

+- · individuals with chronic medical conditions (heart disease, asthma, diabetes),

+- · Indigenous peoples.

-Q: What influenza vaccines are Nova Scotia offering this year?
+Q: What publicly funded influenza vaccines is Nova Scotia offering this year?

-Nova Scotia is continuing to offer the inactivated quadrivalent influenza vaccine (Flulaval® Tetra and Fluzone® Quadrivalent) for individuals 6 months of age and older.
+Nova Scotia is continuing to offer the standard dose influenza vaccine (Flulaval® Tetra and Fluzone® Quadrivalent) for individuals 6 months of age and older.
 This vaccine provides protection against two Influenza A viruses and two Influenza B viruses.

-For the 2018-19 Influenza season Nova Scotia will be offering the high-dose inactivated trivalent influenza vaccine (Fluzone® High-Dose) for residents of long term care facilities [LTCFs (nursing homes and residential care facilities)] who are 65 years of age and older.
+Nova Scotia will also be offering the high-dose inactivated trivalent influenza vaccine (Fluzone® High-Dose) for residents of long-term care facilities [LTCFs (nursing homes and residential care facilities)] who are 65 years of age and older.
 This vaccine provides protection against two Influenza A viruses and one Influenza B virus.
-It is expected to provide better protection in comparison to the inactivated quadrivalent influenza vaccine for this age group.
+It is expected to provide better protection in comparison to the standard dose inactivated quadrivalent influenza vaccine for this age group.